Use the various properties of exponential and logarithmic functio... | Channels for Pearson+

 Textbook Question

 Use the various properties of exponential and logarithmic functions to evaluate the expressions in parts (a)–(c).
-Given ƒ(x) = log_2 x, find ƒ(2^(log_2 2))
+Given ƒ(x) = 3^x, find ƒ(log_3 (ln 3))

 Verified Solution